alenaStar1k0va/BDA594-Projects/README.md

 3. To me, Big Data is a messy set of data that is too complex for processing with average data processing tools.
 It may contain patterns that can explain many real-world problems.
 4. Hi! :wave:
 ![Hi!
 Nice to meet you!](https://avatars.githubusercontent.com/u/98869371?s=400&u=133a2347f93e38f3feab321064ec059cb667fb3d&v=4)

+5. [Mathematics for Computer Science](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-fall-2010/readings/MIT6_042JF10_notes.pdf) - Eric Lehman, Thomas Leighton, and Albert R. Meyer [Source](https://github.com/chaconnewu/free-data-science-books#machine-learning)

+This book contains essential information for anyone who wants to produce accurate results while performing any kind of mathematical analysis using computin power.
+After all, data analysis results are only as good as the math and modeling behind it.

+6. [